-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact XVIII.
-MANDATORY FINDINGS OF SIGNIFICANCE a) Does the project have the potential to substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self- sustaining levels, eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?

-a) As discussed in Section IV, Biological Resources, and Section V, Cultural Resources, implementation of the proposed Project would not involve substantial physical construction or other physical changes to the environment.
+Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact III.
+MANDATORY FINDINGS OF GNIFICANCE a) Does the project have the potential to substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self- sustaining levels, eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? • b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? • c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? • a) As discussed in Section IV, Biological Resources, and Section V, Cultural Resources, a) As discussed in Section IV, Biological Resources, and Section V, Cultural Resources, implementation of the proposed Project would not involve substantial physical construction or other physical changes to the environment.
 It would therefore not have the potential to physically impact species or habitats, nor would it have the potential to physically affect historical, archaeological, or paleontological resources, or to disturb any human remains.
 Therefore, no impact to biological and cultural resources would occur and these issues will not be examined further in the EIR.
 Therefore, this environmental factor will be scoped out of the Project EIR.